-In case you haven’t heard, the Ivory Embassy is organizing the upcoming Science & Health Informal Talk Show (or simply the S.H.I.T.
+If you haven’t heard, the Ivory Embassy is organizing the upcoming Science & Health Informal Talk Show (or the S.H.I.T.
 Show).
-The event DNA Manipulation: Treating Diseases and Designing Babies with CRISPR takes place in Amsterdam on May 23rd and will highlight the implications of CRISPR-Cas – a new biotechnological tool that can cut and change the genetic information of DNA – on health and society.
+The event, DNA Manipulation: Treating Diseases and Designing Babies with CRISPR, takes place in Amsterdam on 23 May and will highlight the implications of CRISPR-Cas – a new biotechnological tool that can cut and change the genetic information of DNA – on health and society.

-We wanted to know a bit more about our own show and decided to ask the two organizers Joana (researcher at the Netherlands Cancer Institute) and Santiago (medical writer) a couple of questions about the show.
+We wanted to know a bit more about our show and decided to ask the two organizers Joana (researcher at the Netherlands Cancer Institute) and Santiago (scientific and medical writer), some questions about the show.

-To make it clear, we realize that we’re interviewing ourselves, but since nobody else approached us for an interview, we simply rolled up our sleeves and made it happen.
+To clarify, we realize that we’re interviewing ourselves, but since nobody else approached us for an interview, we simply rolled up our sleeves and made it happen.

-Sure thing, we both first got to know each other while we were both working as researchers at the Netherlands Cancer Institute, in separate labs but the same division.
+Sure, we both got to know each other while working as researchers at the Netherlands Cancer Institute, in separate labs but in the same division.
 We quickly discovered that we had a similar attraction to music, but also – and this is important for the context – great interest in science communication (SciComm).

 “Once you have publicly announced a date, it’s kind of too late to change your mind,”

-In comes Eileen Daniels, a researcher, and scientific outreach officer at the Amsterdam University Medical Center (UMC), who immediately found the project intriguing.
+Eileen Daniels, a researcher, and scientific outreach officer at the Amsterdam University Medical Center (UMC), immediately found the project intriguing.
 She’s since been part of the event, helping us as the social-media wizard.

 The S.H.I.T.
-Show is an attempt to show the impact of science and the scientific debate on your everyday life.
+Show attempts to show the impact of science and the scientific debate on your everyday life.
 How does it affect you?
 Our goal is to, in a non-biased and critical way, give you the tools to understand relevant scientific topics in such a way that lets you build an informed opinion about them.

 In general, we’ll try to show you three things: that a scientific topic may have both good and bad sides (no matter how polarized the debate is), how to think critically and question stuff, and how to use analytical thinking and approaches to solve problems.
 Like a good researcher.

-No matter if you’re a non-scientist (mortal) or just a curious researcher, we believe that you can get something out of this S.H.I.T.
+Whether you’re a non-scientist (mortal) or just a curious researcher, we believe you can get something out of this S.H.I.T.

 Who’s your target audience for this event?